arafdewann/AS2/README.md

-# CMS Web Blog by MD ARAFAT KOYES
+# CMS Web Blog by MD ARAFAT KOYES Assignment 2 WEB322
+makoyes

 This is a simple Content Management System (CMS) web application built with **Node.js**, **Express**, and **Bootstrap 5**.
 It features basic routes for handling articles and categories and serves static files like HTML, CSS, and images.